3DCoded/Happy-Hare/Toolchange-Movement.md

 <img src="Toolchange-Movement/toolchange_z_hop_config.png" width="100%" alt="Toolchange Z-hop Config"><br>

-Personally I find it useful to set z-hop to 1.0mm in Happy Hare, disable in the slicer and 0mm in the parking (`mmu_macro_vars.cfg`) macro since out of a print I'm not worried about hitting objects or possible blobs.
+Personally I find it useful to set toolchange z-hop to 1.0mm in Happy Hare with a 10mm ramp, set the slicer at 0.2mm.
+Pause, Complete and Cancel are set with larger z-hop between 5mm and 10mm.

 <br>